Fundamentals of Sound

 Example: Three successive 300Hz tones are presented in stereo (must use headphones)

-_In the first, the intensity level is higher at the left channel (by 7dB);
+_In the first, the intensity level is higher on the left channel (by 7dB);

 _In the second, the level is the same across channels;

-_In the third, the level is higher at the right channel (by 7dB).
+_In the third, the level is higher on the right channel (by 7dB).

 Audio engineers often use artificial IIDs to simulate different sound source positions.

-For low frequency sound signals (<~500Hz), with wavelengths >~ 4/3 of the average head's circumference (i.e. >~ 26 inches or >~0.66m), auditory localization judgments are based mainly on single-cycle interaural time differences (ITDs), equivalent to interaural phase differences (IPDs).
+For low frequency sound signals (e.g. <~500Hz, with wavelengths >~0.69m, equivalent to > twice the average head's half circumference of ~0.28m), auditory localization judgments are based mainly on single-cycle interaural time differences (ITDs), equivalent to interaural phase differences (IPDs).

-The maximum possible interaural time difference that can occur due to sonic energy travelling around the head is ~0.65ms or ~0.00065s (assuming an average head diameter of ~0.22m and speed of sound = 345m/s).
+The maximum possible interaural time difference that can occur due to sonic energy travelling around the head is ~0.0008s (assuming an average head half circumference of ~0.28m and speed of sound = 345m/s).

-For a sine signal to take advantage of IPD cues unambiguously, its period must be at least twice this value (= 2x0.00065s/cycle ~0.0013s/cycle) so that the entire head can fit in half a cycle.
-The absolute highest frequency for which IPDs provide useful cues is 1/0.0013 = ~770Hz.
+For a sine signal to reliably take advantage of IPD cues, its period must be >1.5 times this value (>0.0012) so that the entire head can fit within <2/3 of a cycle.
+IPDs are therefore reliable localization cues for frequencies <700-800Hz.
+The highest frequency for which IPDs provide any cues is ~1,500Hz.

 In Plack, 2005: 176